pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 # Abstract

-This artifact consists of software and data to reproduce the main results of section 8.5 of our paper.
+This artifact consists of software and data to reproduce the main results of section 7.2 of our paper.
-The software is composed of Python source code and a C library.
+The software is a research project (not production ready) and is composed of Python and C source code.
 Everything is automated inside a Docker container, and dependencies and manual installation are referenced under the main project web page.
 The data mainly consists of Numpy arrays containing complex numbers representing I/Q data.